ben-j-c/verilog2factorio/README.md

 An additional purpose is to provide a simple API for describing combinators, so players can manually create designs.
 * Take a Verilog file and outputs json blueprint strings that can be imported in Factorio 2.0.
-* Exposes a Rust and Python API for players to make designs in code.
+* Exposes a Rust and Lua API for players to make designs in code.

 # How to get started